Jung Jae-hyung: 2012–present: Success in variety shows and continued music career

-On March 15, 2022, Jung is joined by Jang Yoon-ju, Lee Seok-hoon, Giriboy and Lee Moo-jin as music teachers for KBS 2TV's entertainment program 'National Children's Song Project - Baby Singer'.On June 15, Jung partnered with The National Museum of Modern and Contemporary Art in a charity event and performance called 'MMCA Stage x Jung Jae-hyung'.On September 7, Jung appeared as one of the judges for JTBC's entertainment program "Life Reset Re-Debut Show - Star Birth".
-On November 4, Jung served as one of the MC's for Coupang Play's variety show 'Office Romance'.
-On December 17, Jung participated as a music director in the Busan Museum of Modern and Contemporary Art's special exhibition 'Postmodern Children'.
+On March 15, 2022, Jung was joined by Jang Yoon-ju, Lee Seok-hoon, Giriboy and Lee Moo-jin as music teachers for KBS 2TV's entertainment program National Children's Song Project - Baby Singer.
+On June 15, Jung partnered with The National Museum of Modern and Contemporary Art in a charity event and performance called MMCA Stage x Jung Jae-hyung.
+On September 7, Jung appeared as one of the judges for JTBC's entertainment program Life Reset Re-Debut Show - Star Birth.
+On November 4, Jung served as one of the MC's for Coupang Play's variety show Office Romance.
+On December 17, Jung participated as a music director in the Busan Museum of Modern and Contemporary Art's special exhibition Postmodern Children.

-On September 23, 2023, Jung started his series of performance called 'Jung Jae-hyung's Music Voyage' starting at Eoul Arts Center, Daegu.
-On October 9, Jung was featured on KBS's 50th anniversary special project 'Black Box on Earth' as one of the performing artists in the show.On December 9, Jung joins his labelmates in a relay exhibition and concert as collaboration between Antenna and LG Arts Center called 'Club Arc Antenna'.
+On September 23, 2023, Jung started his series of performance called Jung Jae-hyung's Music Voyage, starting at Eoul Arts Center, Daegu.
+On October 9, Jung was featured on KBS's 50th anniversary special project Black Box on Earth as one of the performing artists in the show.
+On December 9, Jung joined his labelmates in a relay exhibition and concert as collaboration between Antenna and LG Arts Center called Club Arc Antenna.

 On February 5, 2024, Jung was appointed to his first drama series as music director for JTBC's drama The Atypical Family.
-On July 16, Jung is joined by Hyeri and Shin Gyu-jin as casts for MBC's animal program 'Our Neighborhood Furballs'.On August 15, Jung joins Jang Do-yeon and Ahn Jae-hyun as MC's for JTBC's show 'Last Love'.
-On October 9, Jung was featured in the fashion magazine Elle for the month's issue.On November 7, Jung led the concert for the 'Lotte Love Family Concert' for Lotte's employees and their families.
-On November 19, Jung together with Kyuhyun served as MC's for KBS 2TV's music talk show 'Missing' (ME + SING).
+On July 16, Jung is joined by Hyeri and Shin Gyu-jin as casts for MBC's animal program Our Neighborhood Furballs.
+On August 15, Jung joined Jang Do-yeon and Ahn Jae-hyun as MC's for JTBC's show Last Love.
+On October 9, Jung was featured in the fashion magazine Elle for the month's issue.
+On November 7, Jung led the concert for the Lotte Love Family Concert for Lotte's employees and their families.
+On November 19, Jung together with Kyuhyun served as MC's for KBS 2TV's music talk show Missing (ME + SING).

-On January 12, 2025, Jung participated as one of the judges for ENA's survival music show called 'Undercover'.
-On May 3, Jung guests on ENA's show 'World Dice Tour Season 3' alongside Lee Jang-woo and Cha Joo-young as they travel Mauritius, Sahara Desert and Nile River.
-On June 20, Jung is joined by musician Code Kunst as hosts for Mnet's music talk show 'Live Wire'.
-On August 11, Jung joins Kim Na-young for Netflix's variety show called 'Closet Wars'.
-On August 27, SBS announced Jung's participation as one of the judges for a music audition show called 'Our Ballad' to premier on September 23.
+On January 12, 2025, Jung participated as one of the judges for ENA's survival music show called Undercover.
+On May 3, Jung guested on ENA's show World Dice Tour Season 3 alongside Lee Jang-woo and Cha Joo-young as they travel Mauritius, Sahara Desert and Nile River.
+On June 20, Jung was joined by musician Code Kunst as hosts for Mnet's music talk show Live Wire.
+On August 11, Jung joined Kim Na-young for Netflix's variety show called 'Closet Wars'.
+On August 27, SBS announced Jung's participation as one of the judges for a music audition show called Our Ballad, to premier on September 23.